-Dr. James “Lorne” Macarthur was born on the 12th of June, 1910 in St. Thomas (Elgin County) Ontario.
-At the time of his birth, his parents James Alfred Macarthur and the former Agnes Engelgan resided as 120 Alma Street.
-Dr. Macarthur had an older sister named Donna and his father was an electrician with St Thomas Hydro.
+Dr. James “Lorne” Macarthur was born in St. Thomas, Ontario on the 12th of June, 1910.
+Dr. Macarthur was the youngest of 2 children born to James Alfred Macarthur and the former Agnes Christina Engelgan.
+At the time of his birth his family resided at 120 Alma Street.
+Dr. Macarthur’s father was an electrician with St. Thomas Hydro and his older sister was Donna Mary Macarthur.

 Dr. and Mrs. Macarthur had two daughters while they were living in Chatham, Dorothy Jean Macarthur and Mary Joan Macarthur.
 Four more children were born after they moved to Montreal; Donna June Macarthur, Janet Lorraine Macarthur, Judith Ann Macarthur and James Dugald Macarthur.

 Dr. Macarthur’s name appears on birth and death records in the 1930’s and the 1940’s.
-Dr. Macarthur’s office was listed in the 1941 Shepherds City of Chatham Business Directory at 247 King Street West.
+According to the 1941 Shepherds City of Chatham Business Directory, Dr. Macarthur’s medical office was located at 247 King Street West.
+Dr. and Mrs. Macarthur resided at 154 Harvey Street.

 Dr. Macarthur moved his family to Montreal in 1943.
 In 1949 Dr. and Mrs. Macarthur were residing at 654 Roslyn Ave., in Westmount, Quebec and Dr. Macarthur was practicing medicine in Montreal.
 According to the Canadian Medical Association Journal of February 1950 (Vol 62), Dr. Macarthur had been bestowed his Fellowship in Surgery.